Mini-Batch Stochastic Halpern Algorithm for Nonexpansive Fixed Point Problems: Introduction

-As indicated above, the Krasnosel'ski\u\i-Mann and Halpern algorithms can in theory find fixed points of a nonexpansive mapping.
-However, in practice, it is not necessarily true that they can be applied to any nonexpansive fixed point problem.
-This is because their computation strongly depends on the computability of $T$.
+As described in the previous section, the Krasnosel'ski\u\i-Mann and Halpern algorithms can be applied to nonexpansive mappings to find fixed points.
+However, these algorithms are not necessarily practical for all nonexpansive fixed point problems, due to their computations strongly depending on the computability of $T$.